-- (a) to Departments of the Commonwealth or of a State engaged in medical research: - (b) to Universities for the purpose of medical research; - (c) to institutions and persons engaged in medical research; - (d) in the training of persons in medical research.
+- (a) to Departments of the Commonwealth or of a State engaged in medical research; - (b) to Universities for the purpose of medical research; - (c) to institutions and persons engaged in medical research; - (d) in the training of persons in medical research.

-Approved Research Institutions under this system now number 23.
-During the year 1938, grants numbered 41 in the following fields: bacteriology, biochemistry, clinical medicine, dentistry, epidemiology, experimental pathology, industrial hygiene, leprosy, obstetrics, ophthalmology, physiology and pharmacology, poliomyelitis, tuberculosis and virus diseases.
-In certain instances, equipment and apparatus have been made available by the Council; this has greatly facilitated some specialized lines of research.
+Approved Research Institutions under this system now number 26.
+During the year 1939. grants numbered 60 in the following fields: bacteriology, biochemistry, clinical medicine, dentistry, epidemiology, experimental pathology, industrial hygiene, leprosy, obstetrics, ophthalmology, physiology and pharmacology, poliomyelitis, tropical physiology and hygiene, tuberculosis and virus diseases.
+In certain instances, equipment and apparatus have been made available by the Council: this has greatly facilitated some specialized lines of research.